Budget Glossary and Acronyms

 - An established position is a position that has been classified and assigned a pay grade.

 - An authorized position has been approved for establishment by the Board of Supervisors.
 The authorized position is always shown as a single, not a partial position.
-Staff-Year Equivalency (SYE) reflects whether positions are authorized for full-time (40 hours per week) or part-time.
-A full-time position would appear in the budget as one authorized position and one staff-year equivalent (1/1.0 SYE).
-A half-time position would be indicated as one authorized position and 0.5 staff-year equivalents (1/0.5 SYE).
+Full-Time Equivalent (FTE) reflects whether positions are authorized for full-time (40 hours per week) or part-time.
+A full-time position would appear in the budget as one authorized position and one full-time equivalent (1/1.0 FTE).
+A half-time position would be indicated as one authorized position and 0.5 full-time equivalents (1/0.5 FTE).

 The following defines the types of positions in Fairfax County.
 They can be either full or part-time status.

-- A regular position is a career position, which falls within all provisions of the Merit System Ordinance.
+- A regular merit position is a career position, where the incumbent is subject to all provisions of the Merit System Ordinance.
+Merit Grant positions are classified as Merit Regular positions.

-- A benefits eligible, non-merit position is an employee working between 1,040 and 1,560 hours annually, and eligible for health, dental and flexible spending benefits.
+- An exempt benefits eligible position (Status E) is a non-merit position where the incumbent works between 1,040 and 1,560 hours annually, and is eligible for health, dental and flexible spending benefits.

-- A benefits non-eligible, non-merit position is an employee working fewer than 900 hours annually and not eligible for benefits.
+- An exempt temporary position (Status G) is a non-merit position where the incumbent works no more than 900 hours annually and is not eligible for benefits.

 - An exempt position does not fall within the provisions of the Merit System Ordinance.
 It includes elected and appointed positions.